dzzie/dnsblock/readme.txt

 As it runs it will show you the name and PID of the responsible process.

 it is currently set to block Windows 10 updates, telemetry and other Win10 call home features.
-You could build this out into an ad blocker.

 You will have to install 2 python modules: